Overview

 - Prepare the scope of works for CHM-related projects and articulate the business case for the need to undertake CHM work in collaboration with Indigenous heritage custodians.

-- Understand stakeholder engagement, including identifying native title holders and representative bodies and working constructively and respectfully with cultural heritage custodians.
+- Understand rightsholder and stakeholder engagement, including identifying native title holders and representative bodies and working constructively and respectfully with cultural heritage custodians.

 - Select and engage third-party expertise and support for CHM.